 It provides essential information, using my personal experiences, plus medical and research expertise, to guide the reader through breast cancer: the tests, the treatments, decisions, the emotional side, what to do when things go wrong or mistakes are made, and how to stand up for your needs.
 I explain why we get cancer and how to reduce the risk, and how to assess the validity of media-based ‘cancer claims’.

-From both ends of the stethoscope – getting through breast cancer by a doctor who knows by Dr Kathleen Thompson won first place in the Words for the Wounded charity book competition, and is available from bookshops (ISBN: 978-0-9935083-0-1) or through Amazon or Kindle.
+From both ends of the stethoscope – getting through breast cancer by a doctor who knows by Dr Kathleen Thompson won first place in the Words for the Wounded charity book competition, and is available from bookshops (ISBN: 978-0-9935083-0-1) or through Amazon.